codepath/android_guides/Troubleshooting-Common-Issues.md

 This problem will cause new Android projects not to generate an initial Activity, even when that box was checked. `/src` and `/res/layout` were empty.

-Fixed by updating the Eclipse plugin: `Eclipse --> Help --> Install New Software` and enter the URL `http://dl-ssl.google.com/android/eclipse/`, check "Developer Tools" and hit Finiah.
+Fixed by updating the Eclipse plugin: `Eclipse --> Help --> Install New Software` and enter the URL `http://dl-ssl.google.com/android/eclipse/`, check "Developer Tools" and hit `Finish`.
 Leave unchecked "Contact all update sites during install to find required software".
 Now regenerate the project.

 <img src="http://i.imgur.com/Hg8QXDP.png" width="460" />